ThomasWeinert/FluentDOM/README.md

 now provides classes that extend PHPs DOMDocument.
 Another focus was XML namespace support for document creation.

-Version 6 bumps the mininmum required PHP version to 5.6.
+Version 6 bumps the minimum required PHP version to 5.6.
 Mostly to make use of the variadics syntax.

 ## Table Of Contents